 I didn’t invent watermelon molasses, Sara Bir informed me.
 At least I wasn’t the first to invent it.

 I’d cooked twenty pounds of watermelon into a cup of syrup because I and the rest of the family were tired of eating watermelon and the melon was overripe anyway.
 Besides, I’d had grape molasses (arrope, mostillo, mostarda, saba, pekmez) on my mind.
 I’d been thinking about life before cheap cane sugar, especially in Europe.
-Honey was a cherished sweetener then, but it wasn’t always available.
+Honey was a cherished sweetener then, but it wasn’t always available, at least not at a price that many people could afford.
 Before the word molasses and its cognates referred to cane syrup, they were applied to honey-like fruit or vegetable syrups.
 Molasses derives from the Latin word for “must”—grape juice—and the word for “must” comes from the Latin word for “honey.”
 The oldest reference to molasses in the Oxford English Dictionary, from 1582, defines it as “a certeine kinde of Sugar made of Palmes or Date trees”; the second, from 1588, calls it “Sirrope of sugar, beanes [etc.].”
 When you had more fruit—even beans!—than you could eat, you might preserve its essence by boiling down the juice.

 Fruit molasses hasn’t gone entirely out of style.
 Grape molasses, fig molasses, and pomegranate molasses are still imported to the United States from the Mediterranean region and sold at high prices in specialty stores.
 These products provide a mellow sweetening in sauces, dressings, and desserts, and grape molasses is the sweetener in cheaper kinds of balsamic vinegar.